rust-lang/blog.rust-lang.org/posts/inside-rust/inside-rust/2021-07-12-Lang-team-july-update.md

 team: the lang team <https://lang-team.rust-lang.org/>
 ---

-Today the lang team held its July planning meeting ([minutes]).
+On 2021-07-07, the lang team held its July planning meeting ([minutes]).
 These meetings are tyically held the first Wednesday of every month.

 The planning meeting is used for: